hashicorp/terraform-provider-awscc/docs/resources/applicationinsights_application.md

 ### Optional

+- `attach_missing_permission` (Boolean) If set to true, the managed policies for SSM and CW will be attached to the instance roles if they are missing
 - `auto_configuration_enabled` (Boolean) If set to true, application will be configured with recommended monitoring configuration.
 - `component_monitoring_settings` (Attributes List) The monitoring settings of the components. (see [below for nested schema](#nestedatt--component_monitoring_settings))
 - `custom_components` (Attributes List) The custom grouped components. (see [below for nested schema](#nestedatt--custom_components))